Lightweight WordPress Analytics: I Measured Them All

 The hidden cost: database writes per pageview

 WordPress-native plugins store data inside your WordPress database.
-That means every tracked pageview is at minimum one database write.
-Often several: one for the pageview itself, one for session linking, one for referrer parsing, sometimes one for the visitor record.
+So every tracked pageview is at minimum one database write.
+Often it is several: one for the pageview itself, one for session linking, one for referrer parsing, sometimes one for the visitor record.

 I grepped each plugin's PHP source for INSERT, UPDATE, wpdb->insert(), and wpdb->update() patterns.
-The number of PHP files that perform database writes:
+Here is the number of PHP files that perform database writes:

 - Koko Analytics: 7 files